jSherz/jsj-blog/_posts/2022-06-23-break-glass-access-in-production.md

 in some other logic and formatting that makes me lean towards some proper code.
 The combination of API Gateway, Step Functions, DynamoDB and Lambda gives us a neat, serverless solution, perfect for a low traffic use case like this.

-![A graph showing a Step Function with stages "Grant Access", "Wait For Access To Expire", "Revoke Access", "Wait For CloudTrail" and "Report Access".](/assets/break-glass-access-in-production/sfn-graph.png)

 View the app code and Terraform infrastructure [on GitHub].